 U.S. Cellular Wireless Plans

-U.S. Cellular contains two different types of regular monthly plans: Shared Data ("Family") plans and Individual Line Plans.
+U.S. Cellular contains two different types of regular monthly plans: business plans and "Total Plans."
 However, these plans lack desired features, such as free unlimited music streaming.
-Yet, while the plans are rather lacking in features, they make up for it in network reliability.
+Yet, while the plans are rather lacking in features, they make up for it in cellular network reliability.

-U.S. Cellular is one of the few carriers that hasn't completely dropped the two-year contract format (though it is optional).
+U.S. Cellular is one of the few cell phone carriers that hasn't completely dropped the two-year contract format (though it is optional).

 Read More: You can compare US Cellular's plans to the competition using our comparison tool.